apache/datasketches-server/README.md

 existing integrations with PostgreSQL or Druid for such cases.
 The focus here is on ease-of-use rather than speed.

-The repository is still in a very early state and lacks both unit tests and robust documentation.
+The repository is still in an early state and lacks both unit tests and robust documentation.

 ## Interaction